Update: December 2023

 After the short dog leg at Billapaloola Road, there are a number of parts of the road that are sealed – adding to the safety of the descents and the speed at which it is possible to travel.
 Having said that, the gravel remains in good condition most of the way to Wee Jasper.

 The final climbs return to forest, offering shade on a warmer day before the descent.
 Overall the descent is on a narrower road, with tight turns and occasional rutting from water run off.
 None of this is particularly challenging unless you are seeking to set a speed record.
+Multiple trips on this road confirm it is regularly graded.

 Soon, the road widens again with views through the valley, followed by some further switchbacks as you make the final part of the trip to Wee Jasper.
-This final 5km or so is well graded but does have a lot of loose rock – so taking a little caution is worthwhile.
+This final 5km or so is well graded but does have a lot of loose rock after grading – so taking a little caution is worthwhile.

 Wee Jasper to Canberra